rjohny55/Simple-Linux-Docker-Manager/README.md

 ## 🇬🇧 English Version

 ### 📖 Overview
+SLDM v1.2.3
+Optimization & Hardware (System & Hardware)

+    Moved Cache to RAM (/dev/shm):
+        Cache and lock files (.cache, .lock) are now created in /dev/shm (Shared Memory).
+        Why: This eliminates constant writing to the SSD/SD card during every statistic update (once per second), which is critical for the longevity of flash storage on Raspberry Pi and other single-board computers.
+        Speed: Read/write operations in RAM are instantaneous.

+    Universal Compatibility:
+        Added a check for the existence of /dev/shm.
+        If the script is running on a system without Shared Memory (e.g., macOS or specific container environments), it automatically falls back to using /tmp.

+🐛 Bug Fixes

+    Disk Statistics:
+        Improved parsing of the docker system df command.
+        Added handling for empty values: if Docker has not yet calculated the image sizes, the script now correctly displays 0B instead of an empty string or an error.

 **SLDM v1.2.2 (Async Edition)** is a massive leap forward.
 It transforms a simple bash script into a professional monitoring dashboard.
 It uses a **Smart Event Loop** and **Background Processing** to calculate heavy statistics (like RAM usage) without freezing the interface.